9 Psychological Tricks to Develop a Fitness Habit

 Even worse, “just do it” implies that people not doing it are somehow flawed.
 If working out is as easy as just doing it, then the only explanation for not working out is laziness.

 The truth is, you aren’t just lazy.
-Establishing new habits is hard, and slip-ups are to be expected.
+Starting new habits is hard, and slip-ups are to be expected.
 The psychology of habit formation repeatedly shows that willpower is a terrible way to stay consistent over the long term.

 Here are 9 psychological tactics you can use instead.